Skip to Content

 Here are some key points to keep in mind:

-- Definition of Sexual Harassment: Sexual harassment can take many forms—physical, verbal, and non-verbal acts.
-Know what defines harassment as your first line of defense.
+• Definition of Sexual Harassment: Sexual harassment can take many forms—physical, verbal, and non-verbal acts.
+Knowing what defines harassment is your first line of defense.

 By understanding your rights and what legal protections exist, you take important steps toward reclaiming your power.
 If you have been a victim of sexual harassment, contact our team at Brown Kwon & Lam for a confidential consultation.
 We are here to support you at every step.